The Identify API is only available to Business plan customers.

-Getting insight from high volumes of data can be time-consuming without segmentation.
-Hotjar’s Identify API allows you to pass data about your visitors to Hotjar using Javascript, saving them as User Attributes.
+Hotjar’s Identify API allows you to pass data about your users to Hotjar using Javascript, saving them as User Attributes.
 These User Attributes can be used by Hotjar to enable advanced filtering and segmentation, giving you quality insights faster than before.
+You can send up to 100 user attributes on any site, with any number of users associated with those attributes.

 - Handling User IDs